cobilab/falcon/README.md

 ### 4.1 Local detection

-For local interactions detection and visualization the FALCON package provides <b>FALCON-FILTER</b> and <b>FALCON-EYE</b>.
+For local interactions detection and visualization the FALCON package provides <b>FALCON-filter</b> and <b>FALCON-visual</b>.

 #### 4.1.1 Filtering

-To see the possible options of FALCON-FILTER type
+To see the possible options of FALCON-filter type

 ```
-./FALCON-FILTER
+./FALCON-filter
 ```
 or
 ```
-./FALCON-FILTER -h
+./FALCON-filter -h
 ```
 These will print the following options: